New Member Promotion >>> Save $15 and get a SHRM tote!

 Under the health care reform law, the definition of a "full-time employee" for determining the application of the employer mandate (but not the penalty tax) is:

-Note, however, that some legal observers want to see forthcoming guidance that directly addresses the definition of full-time employee as regards the health care automatic enrollment requirement.
+Note, however, that some legal observers want to see forthcoming guidance that directly addresses the definition

 "While the law is silent regarding an effective date for this provision, the intent appears to be that this provision will become effective in 2014," according to consultancy Hewitt Associates.
 Other analysts advise that the requirement could be effective once implementing regulations are issued, and it's unclear when that will be.